April 5, 2026

 Representation — or Misrepresentation — in Anime

-In the early anime adaption of shonen manga Shaman King, one of the protagonists of African descent, inaptly named ChocoLove McDonell, stood out in his afro hair, inappropriately exaggerated lips and an African wrap.
-His flawed portrayal is evidently among one of the many severely misrepresented POC and LGBTQ characters in anime history.
+In the early anime adaptation of shonen manga Shaman King, one of the protagonists of African descent, inaptly named ChocoLove McDonell, stood out in his afro hair, inappropriately exaggerated lips and an African wrap.
+This flawed portrayal stands as one of many examples of how anime has misrepresented POC and LGBTQ characters.

 Since then, the industry has barely grazed outside these superficial notions.
 Isom is doing to the community what should have been done years ago: straying away from stereotypes and paying attention to how people actually look.